If Your Microsoft Azure Infrastructure is provisioned on a CSP agreement, Your Business Could be in Trouble

 You’ll likely get a bill from your partner that only includes a handful of line items at most, with no visibility into your cloud costs or usage.
 CSPs tend to remove these to keep things as simple – and opaque – as possible.
 If this is the case, you could very well be over-spending every month.

-However, if you’re still not entirely certain, or want a more concrete answer, the best way to gain more clarity is to ask your existing partner.
+However, if you’re still not entirely certain, or want a more concrete answer, the best way to gain more clarity is to ask your existing Azure managed service providers.

 The Importance of Gaining Back Control